CMU-SAFARI/ramulator/README.md

-We have released [Ramulator 2.0](https://github.com/CMU-SAFARI/ramulator2) with significantly increased the extensibility and modularity.
-We recommend you to try it out and welcome your feedback!
+We have released an updated version of Ramulator, called [Ramulator 2.0](https://github.com/CMU-SAFARI/ramulator2), in August 2023.
+Ramulator 2.0 is easier to use, extend, and modify.
+It also has support for the latest DRAM standards at the time (e.g., DDR5, LPDDR5, HBM3 GDDR6).
+We suggest that you use Ramulator 2.0 and welcome your feedback and bug/issue reports.

 # Ramulator: A DRAM Simulator

 Ramulator is a fast and cycle-accurate DRAM simulator \[1, 2\] that supports a